Anaheim, CA

 Cameras | ✓ |

-Anaheim is a city of over 330,000 residents situated south of Los Angeles in Orange County, California.
-Prostitution and sex trafficking are well-known problems in Anaheim and in surrounding communities.
-The city has developed a reputation as a place men can buy sex, and the city has been identified by police and social services as a stop on smaller circuits that include Garden Grove, Santa Ana, San Diego, and Los Angeles.
+Anaheim is a city of about 345,000 residents situated south of Los Angeles, CA, in Orange County, CA. Prostitution and sex trafficking are well-known problems in Anaheim and in surrounding communities.
+The city has developed a reputation as a city with a large commercial sex market, and has been identified by police and social services as a stop on smaller circuits that include Garden Grove, Santa Ana, San Diego, and Los Angeles.
 Some areas of the city are well-known for prominent street prostitution, and the activity generates numerous complaints to police.
-Cases of targeted homicides of women selling sex have also been documented in Anaheim.
+Cases of targeted homicides of prostituted women have also been documented.
+For example, in 2013, the body of a prostituted woman was found in a garbage processor, and the subsequent investigation found two men to have killed at least four women in Santa Ana and Anaheim.
+One of the defendants in the serial killing of prostituted women pleaded guilty and in December, 2022 received a life sentence.
+A prosecutor called the murders the work of a “very efficient killing-and-evidence-hiding machine” that targeted vulnerable women they found in prostitution hubs in Santa Ana and Anaheim.

 On several occasions, neighborhood groups have met with police specifically to discuss how best to combat prostitution.
 Among the strategies pursued have been those addressing demand.
 The Anaheim Police Department has conducted several reverse stings, the first known instance occurring in 1979.
 Some of the operations have been large-scale joint reverse stings (targeting male buyers) coupled with stings (targeting women selling sex) that span multiple days.
 One such effort in 1993 resulted in over 60 arrests in a five-day period.